 This article is inspired by a question a friend had when he saw many road signs along the Trans-Canada Highway promoting the Cypress Hills Massacre and later saw the plaque at the massacre site only mentioning the death of 20-plus people.
 He thought the numbers had to be much greater.
 I had no answer, but this question along with many others remained in the back of my mind and was answered a few years later when I received a book for Christmas detailing Ottawa’s geopolitical climate in the 1870s and the formation, adventures, and hardships of the North West Mounted Police (NWMP) as they were moving westward to establish their presence to tame the west.
 The authors derived much of their information from primary sources such as archived diaries, memoirs, various records, and other documents.
 Unless otherwise stated, “The Great Adventure-How the Mounties Conquered The West” by David Cruise and Alison Griffiths will be the main source for this article.

 There seems to be a reluctance to mention the actual number of people who died in the Cypress Hills Massacre.
 Who was really involved, or even how it actually began is also in question.
 The accounts vary, sometimes greatly, from author to author.
 This article will go back to the 1870s using the research of Cruise and Griffins and try to get a better understanding of the situation that led up to the tragic event.
 Quotes from “The Great Adventure-How the Mounties Conquered The West” will be in quotation marks and italics.
+The italic comments in square brackets were added to define or clarify the original writings.
 Political correctness is not implied here and the language used will be the language of the 1800s.

 The Dominion of Canada in the 1870s was still a young country with Conservative Sir John A. Macdonald reelected as Prime Minister in 1872.
 The Dominion’s internal geopolitical situation was challenging and rife with conflicts but continuously evolving towards a unified nation.
 The British army withdrew from Canada in 1871.
 The relationship with the United States was overall cordial with the US formally recognizing Canada’s existence in 1871 in the Treaty of Washington signed between the United Kingdom and the United States.
 This treaty also helped curb American expansionism and more clearly defined portions of the border between Canada and the US.
 The coast-to-coast communication and transportation infrastructure in Canada was in its infancy with many delays.
 The same infrastructure was more developed in the United States benefiting both the US and Canada.
 Saskatchewan and Alberta were part of the Northwest Territories and the western trading posts were serviced by two main merchands, T. C. Power and I. G. Baker, from Fort Benton, Montana Territory.
 A very successful Fort Benton merchant, T.C.
 Power financed the two permanent Cypress Hills forts, Fort Farwell owned by Abe Farwell, and Fort Solomon owned by Moses Solomon.
 The Canadian border crossings were wide open with little oversight while in the US, the army did the policing and protected the Native Americans from the rogue whisky traders.
 The Americans spent $20 million annually on their ‘Indian Problem’, roughly the Canadian government’s annual budget.
 The US also compensated the Native American tribes for the use of their lands along major waterways and supply routes making it possible to use steam river boats on the Missouri River to Fort Benton with few incidences.
 From the Native American and the First Nations of Canada side, the situation was very different.